trustlines-protocol/tl-docs/docs/resources/FAQ.md

 !!! question "Can I leave currency networks?"

     Yes.
-To leave, you need to close (see close) all your trustlines.
+To leave, you need to close all your trustlines in a given currency network.

 ## General